Welcome to our annual, highly biased, overview of noteworthy events in the field of medicines law and policy.

-In 2022, Covid-19 remained a central concern in global health and medicines policy.
-As a result there was much activity at the multilateral institutions to discuss ways to improve how the world should respond to pandemic threats.
-A major outcome of this activity was the move towards negotiations on a pandemic treaty at the World Health Organization, in which equitable access to pandemic countermeasures will likely take centre stage.
+Also in 2022, Covid-19 remained a central concern in global health and medicines policy making with much activity at the multilateral institutions resulting in negotiations on the way for a pandemic treaty at the World Health Organization in which equitable access to pandemic countermeasures will likely take centre stage.

 Tone deaf to the concerns about access to medical tools to combat the Covid-19 pandemic, the pharmaceutical industry called on the European Commission to seek stronger IP protection in free trade agreements.
 “Stronger” here refers to exceeding what is required in international law and matching the EU’s overly generous IP protection.

 The Lancet reported that antimicrobial resistance caused nearly 5 million deaths in 2019, making it a leading cause of death globally.

 Pfizer announced it expected a record US$100 billion in revenue in 2022 because of Covid-19 vaccines and therapeutics sales.
 Overall, Covid vaccines alone are expected to be worth US$ 50 billion in sales.

 Meanwhile, the BMJ reported that BioNTech, the biotech company that developed the Pfizer Covid-19 vaccine, was lobbying to terminate the activities of the South Africa based mRNA technology transfer hub on the claim that it will infringe on patents.
 These efforts were unsuccessful and the hub has successfully replicated Moderna’s mRNA Covid-19 vaccine.
 For more on this story read Al Jazeera’s piece.